ZoomInfo

 What Are Market Intelligence Tools?

-Market intelligence tools are platforms that automatically track competitors, customers, and market trends in real time across hundreds of sources.
-They surface buying signals, competitive moves, pricing changes, and product launches as they happen.
-Unlike traditional market research, which delivers historical insights from surveys and focus groups, market intelligence tools show you what's happening right now so your team can act faster than competitors.
+Market intelligence tools are software platforms that automatically track competitors, customers, and market trends across hundreds of sources in real time.
+They surface actionable signals as they happen: competitor moves, pricing changes, product launches, and buyer intent.
+This differs from traditional market research, which analyzes historical data through surveys and focus groups rather than delivering continuous, real-time intelligence that lets your team act before competitors do.

 These platforms pull from competitor websites, social media, news outlets, and industry publications.
 They turn raw data into actionable intelligence for sales, marketing, and revenue operations teams.